In this article we examine the pros and cons of various social media and online tools for your job search.

 When looking for a new job, there are a number of ways to research a company.
 Online is the best way to start, and more often than not you will be referred to social media to support your search.
 That said, it’s not without its draw backs.

-Here is my guide to the various social media sites you may come across, both good and bad.
+Here is a guide to the various social media sites you may come across, both good and bad.

-Good: – It’s Big!
-There are between 10 and 11 million companies on LinkedIn so far and an even bigger number of employees on there too.
-This means you have access to a broad network and have the opportunity to see who is influential in the areas in which you work, but also with the opportunity to be seen by the people that matter.
+The Good: – It’s Big!
+There are over 11 million companies on LinkedIn so far and an even bigger number of employees on there too.
+This means you have access to a vast network of people.
+You also have the opportunity to see who is influential in the areas in which you work, as well as the opportunity to be seen by the people that matter.

 Also the process of seeing and applying for jobs on LinkedIn is quite easy; it allows you to track your application process when you send your details out

 The Bad: – As there are so many members on LinkedIn, it’s quite easy to get lost in the crowd and surround yourself with connections that don’t add value to your network.
 I would never just rely on LinkedIn for a job hunt – sometimes a personal / outside perspective helps.
 Although it is good to see how a company communicates, it’s a platform for companies to promote how they want to be seen rather than how they might really be.
 You won’t have access to all the employers and employees, and you may find that if you use this as your only tool, you won’t get the chance to hear about confidential briefs with, for example, those every exciting smaller specialist companies that don’t like to advertise their jobs on there.